ctfpilot/ci/README.md

 > [!IMPORTANT]
 > This CI repository is meant for internal usage within the CTFPilot organization.

-This repository contains Continuous intergration automation, in the forms of Github Action workflows.
+This repository contains Continuous intergration automation, in the forms of GitHub Action workflows.

 ## How to use